build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 rtt min/avg/max/mdev = 0.209/0.264/0.319/0.055 ms
 ```

 Here we can see the name resolution was successful!
-That `PING host-h.local (4.0.0.108)` shows that `host-c` knows that `host-h` resolves to `4.0.0.108`.
+That `PING host-h.local (4.0.0.108)...` shows that `host-c` knows that `host-h` resolves to `4.0.0.108`.
 It can now send packets to that IP in order to complete the `ping`.
 But let's look at what was involved in performing that name resolution.

 ## Let's see that again, this time with more detail

 >**📝 NOTE:**
 > When a machine resolves a name, it will commonly cache the results to make future lookups faster and easier.
 We want to watch the full name resolution process happen again, so in this case, that caching isn't doing us any favors.
-You may need to `restart` your containers and run `avahi-daemon --daemonize` on `router-3` again to follow along on this section.
+You may need to run `restart` to get a clean environment, then run `avahi-daemon --daemonize` on `router-3` to follow along on this section.

 We're going to re-run that `ping` on `host-c`, but this time we need a few more terminal sessions open to watch what's happening on each machine: